Select Bibliography

 Outlines a good selection of tales, about half from Lincolnshire and half from the Cambridgeshire and Norfolk Fens, in alphabetic order of their settings.

-James, Maureen, Lincolnshire Folk Tales (Stroud: History Press, 2012).
+James, Maureen, Lincolnshire Folk Tales (History Press, 2012).

 If you want one very readable book of Lincolnshire folk tales in modern prose, many contextualised, this is it.
 This book is part of a series, and James has also written the Cambridgeshire counterpart.

-O’Neill, Susanna, Folklore of Lincolnshire (Stroud: History Press, 2013).
+O’Neill, Susanna, Folklore of Lincolnshire (History Press, 2013).

 An entertaining, wide-ranging journey through local legend and superstition, with many photographs.

 A useful and entertaining reference guide, explaining many terms and traditions.
+This book obviously isn’t specific to Lincolnshire, but is perhaps the best book of its kind on the market.

-Smith, Martin, Stamford Myths & Legends (Donington: Paul Watkins Publishing, 1991).
+Smith, Martin, Stamford Myths & Legends (Paul Watkins, 1991).

 A beautifully illustrated collection of Stamford legends, historical anecdotes, and notable personages.

-Turner, Derek, Edge of England: Landfall in Lincolnshire (London: Hurst, 2022).
+Turner, Derek, Edge of England: Landfall in Lincolnshire (Hurst, 2022).

-Wade, Stephen, The A-Z of Curious Lincolnshire (Stroud: History Press, 2011).
+Wade, Stephen, The A-Z of Curious Lincolnshire (History Press, 2011).

 An enjoyable compendium that includes several folk tales.